reactjs/react.dev/beta/src/content/reference/react/Suspense.md

 ### Showing stale content while fresh content is loading {/*showing-stale-content-while-fresh-content-is-loading*/}

 In this example, the `SearchResults` component suspends while fetching the search results.
-Try typing `"a"`, waiting for the results, and then editing it to `"ab"`.
+Type `"a"`, wait for the results, and then edit it to `"ab"`.
 The results for `"a"` will get replaced by the loading fallback.

 <Sandpack>